yschoe/accessibility/README.md

 # LaTeX Beamer Accessibility Template

+NOTE: Please do not fork.
+Create a new template.

 This is a simple template to make your LaTeX Beamer slides accessible (tagged document structure, etc.)

 You need `lualatex` to compile it.
 You need the latest version of `texlive` (I had to upgrade my Ubuntu distribution to the latest LTS).